MASQ-Project/Node/USER-INTERFACE-INTERFACE.md

 24 standard words to generate the seed number from which the wallet keys are derived.
 If this value is supplied, then the user will have to specify it as well as the 24 standard words in order to recover the wallet pair.
 Note that neither the 24 standard words nor this value is persisted anywhere: it's up to the user to keep track of them.
+Note also that the "25th word," if generated, is part of the seed and can never be changed: a different "25th word" will reference a different seed, which means that all wallets derived from it will also be different.

-`consumingDerivationPath` is the derivation path from the generated seed number to be used to generate the consuming wallet.
-By convention, it is "m/44'/60'/0'/0/0", but in this message it is required and no defaulting is performed by the Node.
+`consumingDerivationPathOpt` if supplied, is the derivation path from the generated seed number to be used to generate the consuming wallet.
+By convention, it is "m/44'/60'/0'/0/0", but you can supply whatever path you want.
+Note that if you change any of the numbers ending in ', you may have trouble getting other software and hardware to work with your wallet.
+If you don't supply `consumingDerivationPathOpt`, your consuming wallet will be generated entirely at random.

 `earningDerivationPath` is the derivation path from the generated seed number to be used to generate the earning wallet.
-By convention, it is "m/44'/60'/0'/0/1", but in this message it is required and no defaulting is performed by the Node.
+By convention, it is "m/44'/60'/0'/0/1", but you can supply whatever path you want.
+Note that if you change any of the numbers ending in ', you may have trouble getting other software and hardware to work with your wallet.
+If you don't supply `earningDerivationPathOpt`, your earning wallet will be generated entirely at random.

-If the user wants to consume from and earn into the same wallet, he should provide the same derivation path for both.
+If the user wants to consume from and earn into the same wallet, he should supply a `seedSpecOpt` and provide the same derivation path for both.
+(Note that just because you direct the Node to generate a mnemonic phrase, you don't necessarily have to use it.
+If you need to recover these wallets, you can use their private keys if you don't have their mnemonic seeds.)

 #### `generateWallets`
 ##### Direction: Response